6leonardo/WikiDictionary/README.md

 ## how to use

+download the articles file unzip it and use:

 wikiparse.py articles.xml dictionary.json

 the command will create a json file with all italian dictionary entries in json format.